hanannasir26/Register-Custom-Post-Types-Texanomies/README.md

-# Register-Custom-Post-Types-Taxanomies
+# Register-Custom-Post-Types-Taxonomies
-This directory will guide you how we can register Custom post types, Custom Texanomies and custom Meta Boxes
+This directory will guide you how we can register Custom post types, Custom Taxonomies and custom Meta Boxes